 2. Anecdotal reports – to keep a track of development of various life skills such as thinking skills, emotional skills, social skills.

 3. The academic report card – to record development of skills in curricular and co-curricular areas

 Since the curriculum is skill based, the academic assessment and Evaluation system is designed to focus on various scholastic and co scholastic skills.

-– We conduct regular skill-based assessments during the concept development phase, so as to ensure that learning outcomes of every student from cognition to high order thinking skills, is in progress.
-Support is provided to each child as per their Performance enhancement plan and remediation is done.
+– We conduct regular skill-based assessments during the concept development phase, so as to ensure that learning outcomes of every student, from cognition to high order thinking skills, is in progress.
+Support is provided to each child as per their performance enhancement plan and remediation is followed.

 – We conduct assessments for middle school as per CBSE recommendations.
 Assessments are skill- based.
-Projects are conducted and evaluated for each chapter in all subjects.
-Integrated projects are conducted where students get a chance to explore and apply learnings of all subjects.
+Projects are conducted and evaluated in all subjects.
+Integrated projects are conducted where students get a chance to explore and apply their knowledge of a mix of subjects.
 Support is provided to each child.
 As per their performance enhancement plan, remediation is given.

 Our Pre-Primary assessment is continuous and all inclusive.
 All attributes and activities are recorded and discussed with parents regularly for the growth and enhancement of children.
 Suggestions, feedback, tips to the parents, active involvement of the parents are all included for the benefit of students.

 Our primary assessment for classes I to V is a combination of Pre-Primary assessment and Middle school assessment.
 It is developed gradually so that children do not feel the stress of formal examinations but are prepared to take the formal assessment when they reach class VI.

 Notebook Submission (5 marks):- It includes weekly assignments , regularity , neatness and upkeep of notebooks.